A GUIDE TO PhD RESEARCH

 3. What are expected from a good PhD?

 - PhD dissertation of quality on time (3-4 years) and successfully defending the dissertation in the oral exam.

 - Average 1 journal publication (e.g. IJCV, PAMI, PR) and 2-3 peer-reviewed conference publications (e.g. ICCV, CVPR, AAAI, ECCV, NIPS, BMVC).

 - Actively seek to meet and express ones views to experts in the field at workshops, seminars and visits.

 - Be able to stimulate the supervisor with novel findings and directions of new research.

-- Be resourceful and be able to benefit from peers in ideas, implementations, proposals or demonstrations (do not try to reinvent the wheels all the time)!
+- Be resourceful on learning from peers in ideas, implementations, proposals or demonstrations (do not reinvent wheels).

-- Keen and can pass on the research and knowledge to the next generation of research students.
+- Keen to pass on the research and knowledge to the next generation of research students.